sahiltyagi4/sahiltyagi4.github.io/index.md

 > ## Talks and Presentations

-> 1. _11/25_: Paper presentation, "OmniFed: A Modular Framework for Configurable Federated Learning from Edge to HPC", Extreme Heterogeneity and AI Convergence in HPC Workshop, SC25, St. Louis, MO, USA. [[pdf]](files/omnifed_sc25_talk.pdf).
+> 1. _11/25_: Paper presentation, "OmniFed: A Modular Framework for Configurable Federated Learning from Edge to HPC", Extreme Heterogeneity and AI Convergence in HPC Workshop, SC25, St. Louis, MO. [[pdf]](files/omnifed_sc25_talk.pdf).
 > 1. _08/25_: Poster presentation, "OmniFed: A Modular Framework for Configurable Federated Learning from Edge to HPC" at ORNL Software and Data Expo (OSDX)
 > 1. _08/25_: Presented my work on a modular federeated learning framework at ORNL's _Federated and Collaborative Learning for Exascale Science and Security Workshop_, Tennessee, USA.
 > 1. _07/25_: Research presentation, "Enabling Large-Batch Training via Learned Gradient Mapping" at the 13th Annual ORPA Research Symposium, ORNL, Tennessee, USA.